themayursinha/blog/_posts/2026-05-04-epistemic-security-the-missing-control-plane-for-ai-agents.md

 But if nobody can reconstruct the evidence chain, the organization will not actually understand what it knows.

-That is the real risk.
-Not that AI agents will occasionally be wrong.
+The main risk is not that AI agents will occasionally be wrong.
 All systems are occasionally wrong.

 The deeper risk is that agents will make wrongness harder to notice, easier to repeat, and more comfortable to trust.